 From the early days of 1st Edition, Tolkien was a strong theme through the game.
-Indeed I don't recall, but given the content found in 1st Edition, I would not be surprise if there would have been copy write issues.
-But one thing C&S has always insisted on, is that magic was difficult, tough, powerful, and required a lot of time to achieve on the part of the player as much as the character they were playing.
+Indeed I don't recall, but I believe there were copy write issues.
+But one thing C&S has always insisted on, is that magic was difficult, tough, powerful, and required a lot of time to achieve anything meaningful on the part of the player as much as the character they were playing.

 The magic philosophy of C&S, in my view, is already well suited to Middle-earth, and would only take a little tweaking here and there to be able to measure up to what is needed to make a magic system suitable for RPG gaming in Middle-earth.
 The style of spells also suits Middle-earth well and again would only need slight tweaks to hopefully ensure it fits into the Middle-earth style.

 I would say from the outset that I can easily be wrong about all this, in terms of the various references I may use about the uses of magic in Middle-earth, and I may not be totally accurate in what is understood to have actually happened in Middle-earth.
 No doubt there will be many Tolkien scholars that, should they lower themselves to read this, will think exactly that.
 And I freely admit there are those out there who appear to know more than me about Middle-earth.